 Were You Charged with Domestic Violence for Making Threats?

 Even though a domestic violence charge that lacks aggravating factors is usually a first-degree misdemeanor, it is a crime of violence for which you can face severe penalties.
 Being convicted of domestic violence in Florida could lead to jail time, fines, protective orders against you, and mandated counseling.
 By state law, your license to carry a concealed firearm will also be suspended.
 Under federal law, you may not own, possess, or use a firearm if you have a domestic violence conviction.

-Gabriel Law Team Fights Domestic Violence Charges in West Palm Beach
+Brian Gabriel Fights Domestic Violence Charges in West Palm Beach

 Your first move after finding out about a domestic violence charge in West Palm Beach is to contact a domestic violence defense lawyer.
 Because of the sensitive nature of these charges, and the fact that most of these cases contain little evidence outside of the testimonies of the two people involved, it’s necessary to show the prosecution that you plan to do what it takes to challenge their case against you.

-Attorney Brian P. Gabriel has more than 25 years of experience defending people accused of criminal offenses.
+Attorney Brian P. Gabriel has more than 30 years of experience defending people accused of criminal offenses.
 Throughout his career, he has obtained countless successful results for clients facing domestic violence charges and the possibility of losing their gun rights.
 A mere accusation of domestic violence can damage your reputation and strain the relationships you currently enjoy.
-Find out how Gabriel Law Team can help you protect your reputation and fight for your future.
-Call (561) 622-5575 for a free consultation or complete our contact form.
+Find out how Brian Gabriel can help you protect your reputation and fight for your future.
+Call (561) 622-5575 for a free consultation or complete a contact form.